-items that these similar users have liked.
-In the most cases the user preferences are retrieved through the web, recorder in historical databases and used by the recommendation engines, which are included in internet applications, e-business systems, e-shops etc. Data mining and Web mining are responsible for learning a model on user similarity; the simplest case involves offline clustering users on similarity of preference.
+Data mining for recommendation engines is a mature domain, and the underpinnings of the core procedure nowadays constitute public knowledge.
+In the simplest scenario, the recommender matches the preferences of a peer user to the preferences of users similar to her, and then recommends items that these similar users have liked.
+In the most cases the user preferences are retrieved through the web, recorded in historical databases and used by the recommendation engines, which are included in internet applications, e-business systems, e-shops etc. Data mining and Web mining are responsible for learning a model on user similarity; the simplest case involves offline clustering users on similarity of preference.
 However, this traditional view of a recommendation engine oversees the fact that user preferences change over time: the preferences of a 22-year old girl are not the same she had when she was a teenager.
-In this study, we propose a method that couples data stream mining with a recommendation engine to learn and exploit the evolution of user preferences.
+In this study, we propose a method xStreams that couples data stream mining with a recommendation engine to learn and exploit the evolution of user preferences. xStreams is evaluated on a real and a synthetic dataset.
+To generate the synthetic data, we also propose a time-evolving multi-relational data generator MultiGen, which creates evolutionary user profiles to simulate the behaviour of the real users.

-The awareness on the importance of time for a recommendation engine gained momentum during the Netflix competition (an one-million-dollar competition for making a recommender that outperforms the existing system).
-The competition's winner, Yehuda Koren, has demostrated how the incorporation of time into an ensemble of learners boosts predictive performance [8].
+The awareness on the importance of time for a recommendation engine gained momentum during the Netflix competition, which was a million-dollar competition for making a recommender that outperforms the existing Netflix system.
+The competition's winner, Yehuda Koren, has demonstrated how the incorporation of time into an ensemble of learners boosts predictive performance.
 Remarkably, the approach of Koren cannot adapt to the evolving preferences of people: it rather captures the preferences of the people during the time period of observation and learns a static model on them.
 This is not appropriate for the dynamic environment of a recommendation engine: the model learned by the miner on the basis of observed transactions must be adapted as new transactions arrive, because new transactions reflect the evolution of people's preferences.